Tour de Langkawi: History

 The final stage of the race was cancelled twice due to heavy rain in 2003 and 2006.

 During the first stage in 2004, police allowed vehicles onto the course by mistake.
 Riders mutually decided to neutralise the stage.

 In 2008, the Genting Highlands climb stage was replaced by Fraser's Hill.
 Due to 150,000 visitors converging on the Genting Highlands resort area to celebrate Chinese New Year, officials would not be able to close roads along the race route to insure the safety of riders and the public.
 The Genting Highlands climb stage returned to the Tour in 2009.

 Due to the COVID-19 pandemic, the 2021 race that was supposed to happen between January 30 to February 6 was cancelled after initial consideration of postponement to September in the same year.
 The event made its return in 2022, initially scheduled from March 3 to 10 but was then postponed twice, first to June 11 to 18, then again to October 11 to 18.

+The 2023 race was taken off from the UCI calendar after the UCI received complaints from teams of not receiving payments for appearance fees and flight tickets from the 2022 race.
+Malaysia National Cycling Federation vice president Datuk Amarjit Singh Gill said that the race will go on as scheduled and he will get a clearer picture of the situation during the world body's board meeting.
+In August 2023, the UCI agreed to reinstate the race in its calendar, with the National Sports Council making key changes on payments to participants from the 2023 race onwards.
+For 2023 edition, the race will be held on 23 September to 30 September 2023.
+This year the National Sport Council (MSN) will be the organiser of the event.
+The race involves eight stages of racing over eight days across 11 states in Peninsular Malaysia with a total distance of 1,280 kilometers.